Donna Mills: 2010s–present

 In 2017, Mills was cast in the lead role of Daisy Werthan in the Colony Theatre's production of Alfred Uhry's Pulitzer Prize-winning play, Driving Miss Daisy.
 Also that year, she played a leading role in the Pure Flix streaming drama series, Hilton Head Island.
 In 2019, she starred alongside Dyan Cannon and Crystal Hunt in the Pure Flix comedy series Mood Swings.
 She also starred in the independent films Best Mom (2018), Turnover (2019), and A Beauty & the Beast Christmas (2019).

 In 2022, Mills appeared in Jordan Peele's horror film Nope and received the Palm Springs International Film Festival Women In Film and Television's Above And Beyond Award.
 She also starred in the thriller film Abused alongside James Russo, Taryn Manning and Angie Stone.
 Later that year, she was cast in the Lifetime limited series, V.C.
 Andrews' Dawn as wicked grandmother Lillian Cutler.
 The series premiered in July 2023 due mixed reviews but her performance was praised.
 In January 2023, she guest starred in the ABC crime series, The Rookie: Feds making her first prime-time television series appearance in ten years.
 In 2023, Mills was cast in the Ava DuVernay' biographical drama film Origin based upon Caste: The Origins of Our Discontents by Isabel Wilkerson.
 It had its world premiere at the 80th Venice International Film Festival on September 6, 2023.
 Later in 2023, Mills starred alongside Loni Anderson, Morgan Fairchild, Linda Gray and her Knots Landing co-star Nicollette Sheridan in the Lifetime Christmas comedy film, Ladies of the '80s: A Divas Christmas.

-In 2025, Mills reunited with KL co-stars Michele Lee and Joan Van Ark for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.
+In 2025, Mills reunited with KL co-stars Michele Lee and Joan Van Ark for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean, YouTube and Spotify.

+On July 30, 2026, Mills announced she is joining OnlyFans to foster a "more personal and direct connection" with fans.
+Partnering with Creators INC, Mills plans to share everyday moments and behind-the-scenes content on her own terms.
+The decision follows a viral April 2026 Instagram video where she clapped back at age-shaming critics, aligning her with a growing trend of mainstream celebrities using the subscription platform for non-adult content.